jetbrains-academy/Coroutines-and-channels/Coroutines/Suspending functions/task.md

 Alternatively, Retrofit allows returning the result wrapped in `Response`.
 In this case, the result body is provided, and it is possible to check for errors manually.
 This tutorial uses the versions that return `Response`.

-See the new declarations `getOrgRepos` and `getRepoContributors` in [src/contributors/GitHubService.kt](course://Coroutines/Suspending functions/src/contributors/GitHubService.kt):
+See the new declarations `getOrgRepos` and `getRepoContributors` in [src/contributors/GitHubService.kt](course://Coroutines/Suspending functions/src/contributors/GitHubService.kt)

-### Task
+### Task condition

 Your task is to change the code of the function that loads contributors to make use of two new suspending functions, `getOrgRepos()` and `getRepoContributors()`.
 The new `loadContributorsSuspend()` function is marked as `suspend` to use the